 For the past three years, Airbnb has consolidated its position in the market.
 It acquired Luxury Retreats in 2017 for $200 million, followed by a $400 million acquisition of HotelTonight in 2019.
 Even with these acquisitions, it is still considered a rather “light” asset company in comparison to its main rivals, Expedia and Bookings.com.

-Airbnb has been one of the hardest hit platforms by the COVID-19.
+Airbnb was one of the hardest hit platforms by the COVID-19.
 At the pandemic peak, new bookings were down 85 percent, although app usage has gradually increased as countries have relaxed travel restrictions.

 We’ve collected data and statistics on Airbnb.
 Read on to find out more.